 It may also be beneficial to layer in models specific to expansion and renewal sales if your company is emphasizing customer retention over net new acquisition (or perhaps they want to do both).
 Regions can also throw enough variation into the mix that splitting the model by area may make sense.

-Define and collect firmographic and technographic about your customers and prospects.
+Define and collect firmographic and technographics about your customers and prospects.
 Don’t neglect harvesting niche signals in your customer market.
 For example, if your product works best with certain operating systems or if your product appends to a specific technology, make sure to enrich your data with a third-party data source that provides this critical information.

-02 Analyze Your Data Points
+2 Analyze Your Data Points

 ICP 101